plukacs/lab-governance/Product Dev/Visibl.md

  - When you have a call with Visibl put the outputs to Asana tasks/comments or take notes to slack.

 ##### When handling an urgent task from Visibl, tell Visibl which task you’re interrupting.

+##### Tags we use on the Dev Board
+- project tags: used to show a task belongs to a project; no color
+- WaitingForVisibl: task is blocked, waiting for answer from Visibl; color:  orange
+- Foundation, Bug: tasks that don't belong to any particular project, does not change priority; no color
+- QuickFix: drop what you're doing and fix it the fastest way possible. add followup tasks if needed to clean up; color: orange

+##### Work In Progress limit for projects
+3